act-rules/act-rules.github.io/github-guidelines.md

 ## For people with write access

-- Don't edit or delete other people's posts
+- Don't edit or delete other people's posts.
 - Don't update, merge or close other people's pull requests.
 - Don't close other people's issues, unless you merged a pull request that completely resolves the issue.